 – Form 349: if you have to bill intra-community companies.
 Remember that before that you must request to be registered in ROI or VIES (Registry of Intra-Community Operators).

 – Form 111 of professional withholdings: if any of your suppliers is another self-employed worker who retains in his invoices, you would have an obligation to pay these withholdings in his name in the Treasury quarterly.

 – form 390 of annual VAT summary

-– form 347 of operations with customers and/or suppliers that exceed € 3005 throughout the year.
+– form 347 of operations with customers and/or suppliers that exceed € 3005 during the year.

-– form 100 (annual income statement or “renta”): when you are registered as a freelancer or as a self-employed, you have the obligation to submit the annual income statement of the year in which you are registered.
-You will not be able to submit your draft as you have done other years in which you only worked for someone else.
+– form 100 (annual income statement or “renta”).
+When you are registered as a freelancer or as a self-employed, you must submit the annual income statement of the year in which you registered.
+You will not be able to send your draft as you have done other years in which you only worked for someone else.

 As you can see, there are quite a few things to consider.
-You already know that with our platform and with our help you don’t have to worry about the fiscal part and only take care of your business, we take care of registering you with the necessary tax obligations and submitting your taxes.
+You already know that with our platform and with our help you don’t have to worry about the tax part and only take care of your business, we take care of registering you with the necessary tax responsibilities and submitting your taxes.